leonelEisinger/News-site/README.md

-A simple project of a news site, very basic HTML and CSS.
+Trying to reacreate a news site, very basic HTML and CSS.